EndPointCorp/end-point-blog/2013/06/05/window-functions-in-action.html.md

 (5 rows)
 ```

-Now I need to compare various rows in this list, and that's where window functions come in.
-A call to a window function looks like any other function call, except that it is followed by a "window definition", which describes the window of rows the function will operate on: how rows are grouped into windows, and optionally, how rows within a window are sorted.
+Now I need to compare various rows in this list, and that’s where window functions come in.
+A call to a window function looks like any other function call, except that it is followed by a “window definition”, which describes the window of rows the function will operate on: how rows are grouped into windows, and optionally, how rows within a window are sorted.
 Here a query I used to get started.

 ```sql
 SELECT